isaacsto/Social-Network-API/README.md

 To set up and run the application locally, follow these steps:

-Clone the repository: git clone <repository-url>
+Clone the repository: git clone <repository-url> <br/>
-Install the dependencies: npm install
+Install the dependencies: npm install <br/>
-Set up the environment variables by creating a .env file (you can use .env.example as a template) Start the application: npm start
+Set up the environment variables by creating a .env file (you can use .env.example as a template) <br/>
+Start the application: npm start <br/>
-Make sure to replace <repository-url> with the actual URL of the repository.
+Make sure to replace <repository-url> with the actual URL of the repository. <br/>

 Technologies Used
-Node.js
+Node.js <br/>
-Express.js
+Express.js <br/>
-MongoDB
+MongoDB <br/>
-Contributing
-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-Fork the repository
-Create a new branch for your feature/fix: git checkout -b feature-name Commit your changes: git commit -am 'Add some feature' Push to the branch: git push origin feature-name Submit a pull request
-Please make sure your code follows the existing code style and includes appropriate tests.

 License
 This project is licensed under the MIT License.